kmillee/dof-project/README.md

 ## 2. Make sure External dependencies exist

-Ensure the following folders exist (should already be here):
+Ensure the following folders exist (stb_image and imgui should already be here):

 ```
 External/glad